Fatigue (material): Versailles train crash

 The derailment had been the result of a broken locomotive axle.
 Rankine's investigation of broken axles in Britain highlighted the importance of stress concentration, and the mechanism of crack growth with repeated loading.
 His and other papers suggesting a crack growth mechanism through repeated stressing, however, were ignored, and fatigue failures occurred at an ever-increasing rate on the expanding railway system.
 Other spurious theories seemed to be more acceptable, such as the idea that the metal had somehow "crystallized".
-The notion was based on the crystalline appearance of the fast fracture region of the crack surface, but ignored the fact that the metal was already highly crystalline.
+The notion was based on the crystalline appearance of the fast fracture region of the crack's surface, but ignored the fact that the metal was already highly crystalline.

 de Havilland Comet

 Two de Havilland Comet passenger jets broke up in mid-air and crashed within a few months of each other in 1954.
 As a result, systematic tests were conducted on a fuselage immersed and pressurised in a water tank.
 After the equivalent of 3,000 flights, investigators at the Royal Aircraft Establishment (RAE) were able to conclude that the crash had been due to failure of the pressure cabin at the forward Automatic Direction Finder window in the roof.
 This 'window' was in fact one of two apertures for the aerials of an electronic navigation system in which opaque fibreglass panels took the place of the window 'glass'.
 The failure was a result of metal fatigue caused by the repeated pressurisation and de-pressurisation of the aircraft cabin.
 Also, the supports around the windows were riveted, not bonded, as the original specifications for the aircraft had called for.
 The problem was exacerbated by the punch rivet construction technique employed.
 Unlike drill riveting, the imperfect nature of the hole created by punch riveting caused manufacturing defect cracks which may have caused the start of fatigue cracks around the rivet.

 The Comet's pressure cabin had been designed to a safety factor comfortably in excess of that required by British Civil Airworthiness Requirements (2.5 times the cabin proof test pressure as opposed to the requirement of 1.33 times and an ultimate load of 2.0 times the cabin pressure) and the accident caused a revision in the estimates of the safe loading strength requirements of airliner pressure cabins.

 In addition, it was discovered that the stresses around pressure cabin apertures were considerably higher than had been anticipated, especially around sharp-cornered cut-outs, such as windows.
 As a result, all future jet airliners would feature windows with rounded corners, greatly reducing the stress concentration.
 This was a noticeable distinguishing feature of all later models of the Comet.
 Investigators from the RAE told a public inquiry that the sharp corners near the Comets' window openings acted as initiation sites for cracks.
 The skin of the aircraft was also too thin, and cracks from manufacturing stresses were present at the corners.